Prashant-Saksena/Prostate-Cancer-Classification-using-KNN-Algorithm/README.md

 After determining the best suitable value of K, we used confusion metrics and a classification report to observe the change in the accuracy of our classification.

-Finally, we plotted the ROC(Receiver Operating Characteristics)- AUC curve at the best value of K.
+Finally, we plotted the ROC(Receiver Operating Characteristics)- AUC(Area Under Curve) curve at the best value of K.